 We use this information to understand your needs and fulfill your request, and in particular for the following reasons:

 Contact us - If you contact us via the website contact form, we will use the information given to provide you with an answer to the question you have asked.
 We will keep a note of this correspondence for one year.
 Then this record will be deleted.
-Legal basis - you have asked us something, so it is in our legitimate interest to reply.
+Legal basis - you have consented for us to do so.

 Scholarships - If you apply for a HIT Scotland scholarship, you must do this via our application form on our website.
 We will use the information provided to consider you for one of our scholarships, and to contact you about this.
 If you are successful, we will use the information to fulfill your scholarship (this may mean providing some details to the scholarship provider), and your information will be stored for five years (from the date of successful applications being announced), and then personal information will be deleted leaving just name, job title and company which we will keep indefinitely as a record that you received a scholarship.
 We keep your application objectives and how you say you will measure success, but delete the “why”.
 If you were unsuccessful in your scholarship application, the information will be stored for one year, after which we will delete all personal information apart from name and company, which we will keep indefinitely as a record that you applied for a scholarship.
 Legal basis - we have your consent to do this.